husobee/peerstore/docs/design-document/README.md

 response, will attempt to SetPredecessor on the successor node, as well as set the seeking node's finger table to show that as being it's immediate successor.

-The stabiliation task runs every so often, in our case in a stand along goroutine from the main server entrypoint.
+The stabilization task runs every so often, in our case in a stand along goroutine from the main server entrypoint.
 This task queries it's successor to see if it is still the appropriate predecessor for the successor.
 Based on if the node is the rightful predecessor or not, it will re-set the successor's predecessor field.
 If it is not appropriate, it will take the new predecessor's information and contact said predecessor, making itself the predecessor's predecessor.

-This stabiliation technique gives eventual location consistancy for keys the network is routing for.
+This stabilization technique gives eventual location consistency for keys the network is routing for.

 #### Confessions

-I must confess, I was unable to complete the chord implementatation at the due date of this milestone.
+I must confess, I was unable to complete the chord implementation at the due date of this milestone.
 I have a strange bug where nodes are unable to self organize quite right.
 In that I mean the ring doesn't actually form correctly, giving an uneven distribution of files to a few nodes in the